- A successful personal injury case where you prove the negligence of the person or company results in a personal injury

 In addition to determining the fair cash value of the settlement, be sure to explore the different payment options.
-Many personal injury settlements come in the form of a structured settlement annuity, which can provide you a steady stream of tax-free income for many years to come.
+Many personal injury settlements come in the form of a structured settlement, which can provide you a steady stream of tax-free income for many years to come.
 Structured settlements are usually paid through annuities, which are owned and administered by life insurance companies.

 Here’s a real-world scenario to consider: If a disability leaves you unable to work, the bodily injury settlement you receive will have to replace your income.
 Even if you expect to return to work after you recover, make sure you consider whether the long-term effects of your injury may force you to retire early.
 A structured settlement can be designed to begin sending you periodic payments once you reach a certain age.

 Make sure you and your team fully explore the long-term significance of your injury so that the offer you accept includes money set aside for possible future expenses.
 Once a personal injury payout has been awarded, the only way to access the money ahead of schedule is to sell future payments on the secondary annuity market.